tmtsoftware/csw/docs/src/main/framework/handling-lifecycle.md

 ###  onDiagnosticMode

-A Component can receive a `onDiagnosticMode` command from other components at any time.
+A Component can receive a `DiagnosticMode` command from other components at any time.
+The `onDiagnosticMode` handler of the component is invoked on receiving the command.
-On receiving the `onDiagnosticMode` command, the components can start publishing some diagnostic data as desired.
+Inside the handler, the components can start publishing some diagnostic data as desired.
-This command can be received by a component only in the Running state and is ignored otherwise.
+The `DiagnosticMode` command can be received by a component only in the Running state and is ignored otherwise.
 The diagnosticMode handler contains a `startTime` which is a @scaladoc[UTCTime](csw/time/core/models/UTCTime) and a String parameter called `hint` with the name of the technical data mode.
 The component should read the hint and publish events accordingly.

 @@@note

-A component developer should be careful to make any changes in its internal state in any callbacks.
+A component developer should be careful to make any changes in the component's internal state in any callbacks.
 For example, while calling `timeServiceScheduler.schedule` or `eventPublisher.publish`, if you are trying to mutate state in the callbacks passed to them, you might run into concurrency issues.
 Hence, in such scenarios, it is recommended to use a `WorkerActor` to manage the state.